Paisley Canal line

 During the 1960s, services on the line were dramatically curtailed as a result of the Beeching cuts; during these years, various stations were closed to both passenger and freight services and often demolished.
 On 10 January 1983, the line between Elderslie and Kilmacolm closed completely to scheduled passenger services; but the section between Hawkhead and Shields Junction remained open to serve an oil depot.
 A late 1980s Strathclyde Passenger Transport initiative resulted in the resumption of passenger services between Glasgow Central and a new Paisley Canal station, along with five intermediate stations, on 27 July 1990.
 In the years since its re-launch, additional stations have been built and opened on the route.
-During 2012, the entirety of the line was electrified, being furnished with a 25 kV AC overhead line for electric traction.
-On some occasions through 2018-19 Class 320 and class 318 units were used.
+During 2012, the entirety of the line was electrified, being furnished with a 25 kV AC overhead line for electric trains.

 History

 The Ardrossan Canal

-During the early years of the nineteenth century, Hugh Montgomerie, 12th Earl of Eglinton developed Ardrossan Harbour at a cost of more than £100,000: he intended for it to serve as a sea port to serve the nearby city of Glasgow, as the River Clyde was not navigable for large vessels at the time.
-In 1806, he obtained Parliamentary authority to construct the Glasgow, Paisley and Ardrossan Canal.
+During the early years of the 19th century, Hugh Montgomerie, 12th Earl of Eglinton developed Ardrossan Harbour at a cost of more than £100,000: he intended for it to serve as a sea port to serve the nearby city of Glasgow, as the River Clyde was not navigable for large vessels at the time.
+In 1806, he obtained authority in the Glasgow, Paisley and Ardrossan Canal Act 1806 (46 Geo.
+3. c. lxxv) to construct the Glasgow, Paisley and Ardrossan Canal.
 Montgomerie held hopes that other businessmen and investors would quickly subscribe to his scheme; however, only £44,342 would prove to be forthcoming.
 While work did commence on the canal at the Glasgow end; it had only reached Johnstone by the time by which all of the raised money for the endeavour had been spent; in addition, the company had also borrowed considerable sums, when combined, debts of £71,209 had been accumulated.
 As part of financial reconstruction efforts, the canal's name was changed to the Glasgow, Paisley and Johnstone Canal.